The International Public Speaking Competition

 I wish to thank you for the incredible opportunity that was the IPSC.
 All the training before being selected and then the week in London.
 It has all been a marvellous journey that truly changed me, and I will forever be grateful.”

-To select a candidate to represent France at the IPSC, a National Public Speaking Competition (NPSC) is held in Angers every year in March, organized jointly by the ESU Loire Valley, the Bibliothèque Anglophone in Angers, and the Maison de l’Europe Angers et Maine et Loire.
+To select a candidate to represent France at the IPSC, a Regional Public Speaking Competition (RPSC) is held in Angers every year in March, organized jointly by the ESU Loire Valley, the Bibliothèque Anglophone in Angers, and the Maison de l’Europe Angers et Maine et Loire.
+Three winning candidates progress to the National Finals in Paris where they compete with students representing ESU Aix-Marseille for the honour of representing France in the International Competition in London in May.

-The ESU National Public Speaking Competition in English took place in the Salons de la Présidence at the Préfecture, Place Michel Debré, Angers, during the afternoon of 26 March 2022, when 12 candidates presented their speeches on the theme “We expect too much from our heroes”.
+The 2023 ESU Regional Public Speaking Competition in English took place in the Salons de la Présidence at the Préfecture, Place Michel Debré, Angers, during the afternoon of 11 March 2023, when 10 candidates presented their speeches on the theme “Relations between Nations are too Important to be left to Governments Alone”.

-• Saint Benoît Site Université, Joachim du Bellay and Sacré Coeur La Salle from Angers
+• Saint Benoît Site Université, and Joachim du Bellay in Angers

 We would welcome more competitors, more teachers, more lycées and universities to join us in this project.
 If you would like extra details, please contact president@esu-loire-valley.fr